 Oatmeal vs. Greek Yogurt

 There are plenty of reasons to eat something first thing in the morning, even if you’re running late.
 Eating breakfast lets your body know that you’ll be eating throughout the day and you don’t need to save incoming calories as fat (Rush University).
 Many studies have shown benefits of breakfast, including lower fat consumption throughout the day, higher calcium and fiber intake, and better cognitive performance (Rush University).
-Oatmeal or Greek yogurt, either with fruit, can help start your day off right without adding much time to your routine, but which is healthier?
+Oatmeal or Greek yogurt can both be combined with fruit to help start your day off right, without adding much time to your routine.
+But which is healthier?

 If you don’t have time to make your oatmeal in the morning, you can also try overnight oats, which can be made by combining rolled or quick oats, milk and yogurt (or dairy-free alternatives), and your desired toppings and letting them sit overnight.
 If you want to give overnight oats a try, check out these flavor suggestions!